Anmol007/Anmol007.github.io/_posts/2018-10-21-quora-answer.md

 *Short update*:

 I just completed my first data driven project at the Delaval (*the company where I am working as a Data Scientist*).
 I got to implement and deliver a full-fledged product backed by AI.
 It was a very exciting and ambitious project and would help to make the dairy farms across the world more intelligent.
 I experienced a whole new level of Python, TensorFlow and deployment techniques which I wasn't knowing before.
-Good to have these things under the belt! :sunglasses:
+Good to have these things under the belt!

 ---